Reda-ELOUAHABI/alkaram_grocery/README.md

 steps:

-change color, app_icon add icon language, add .json language, add it to the language list, .. se git for others ,, https://docs.flutter.dev/deployment/android then use https://www.appicon.co/ for the mimmap , replace it and add to drawable the same icon size with the same name, the size is already included to the mimap. now the time for the keystore:
+change color, app_icon add icon language, add .json language, add it to the language list and the flag of french to images,
+.. se git for others ,,
+replace the grofresh name with the real app name https://docs.flutter.dev/deployment/android then use https://www.appicon.co/ for the mimmap , replace it and add to drawable the same icon size with the same name, the size is already included to the mimap. now the time for the keystore: